Is Yuca Healthy? A nutrition breakdown of yuca.

 Also note that the vast majority of this chemical is found in yuca’s skin, which should be removed before consumption.

-How to Eat Yuca
+How to Prepare Yuca

 Yuca can be prepared in a variety of ways.
 You can boil it, roast it, or fry it.
 Yuca can also be mashed to make a side dish similar to mashed potatoes.
 Mashed or pounded yuca is also used to make a West African dish called fufu.

-Before cooking yuca, it’s important to peel it.
-Remember, the peel is where most of the harmful chemicals are.
 Unlike potatoes, it’s generally easiest to peel yuca with a knife instead of a vegetable peeler since the skin is thick and waxy.

 Then, the options are endless.
 For most dishes, it’s best to boil the yuca first.
 Then, you can cut it up and bake it, fry it, or mash it.
 Yuca can also be thinly sliced and used to make yuca chips.